Trevor Lane: New York Yankees

 The Yankees invited Lane to spring training in 2018 as a non-roster player.
-He began the year with Tampa and was promoted in May to the Trenton Thunder of the Class AA Eastern League.
+He began the year with Tampa and was promoted in May to the Trenton Thunder of the Double–A Eastern League.
 Over 68 relief innings pitched between the two teams, Lane compiled a 2–4 record with a 3.97 ERA, striking out 82 batters.
-He returned to Trenton to begin the 2019 season, and he also spent time during the year with the Tarpons and the Scranton/Wilkes-Barre RailRiders of the Class AAA International League.
+He returned to Trenton to begin the 2019 season, and he also spent time during the year with the Tarpons and the Scranton/Wilkes-Barre RailRiders of the Triple–A International League.
 Over 74 2/3 relief innings between the three clubs, Lane went 6–2 with a 2.05 ERA, striking out 74 batters.
-He did not play a minor league game in 2020 due to the cancellation of the minor league season caused by the COVID-19 pandemic.
+He did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.

 In May 2021, Lane was named to the roster of the United States national baseball team for the Americas Qualifying Event.